kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 Yes.

-However, when the feature is disabled and there are Jobs external controllers by using `managed-by` label there is a risk of
+However, when the feature is disabled and there are Jobs external controllers by using "managed-by" label there is a risk of
 [two controller running at the same time](#two-controllers-running-at-the-same-time-on-old-version).
 Thus, it is recommended administrators make sure there are no Jobs using external controllers before rollback.